Skip to main content

 (B) where appropriate, an assurance that OKDHS has coordinated with appropriate local educational agencies to ensure the child remains in the school in which the child was enrolled at the time of placement; or

-(C) if remaining in the school in which the child was enrolled at the time of placement is not in the best interests of the child, assurances by OKDHS and the local educational agencies to provide immediate and appropriate enrollment in a new school with all of the child's educational records provided to the school.
+(C) if remaining in the school in which the child was enrolled at the time of placement is not in the best interests of the child, assurances by OKDHS and the local educational agencies to provide immediate and appropriate enrollment in a new school with all of the child's educational records provided to the school; and

 (d) Social records.
 Social records are defined by 10A O.S. § 1-6-101 to mean, "family social histories, medical reports, psychological and psychiatric evaluations or assessments, educational records, or home studies, even if attached to court reports prepared by the Department.
 'Social record' shall not include service provider progress reports or critical incident reports as required pursuant to 10A O.S. § 1-4-807."